aapupu/ImmunoRankAge/README.md

 # ImmunoRankAge
-A machine learning model for predicting immune age by rank-enrichment algorithm
+A machine learning model for predicting immune age by rank-enrichment algorithm.
+This model, operating in both CPU and GPU modes, quickly predicts 200 samples in less than 10 seconds.

 ![image](https://github.com/aapupu/ImmunoRankAge/blob/main/img/ImmunoRankAge.jpg)